Cornell-MAE-UG/fa25-portfolio-eh697/_projects/2025-engrd2210-portfolio-assignment.md

 With this information, we repeat the previous calculations to find the work output and heat input of the 10HP cycle.

-From the formelry derived equation for the work of a cycle:
+From the previously derived equation for the work of a cycle:

 {% raw%}
 $$